vladbabii/multi-smtp-resender/README.md

 1. immediately after being received if possible (not other email is being sent at that moment)
 2. once all emails have been processed after a <SEND_EMAILS_DELAY> seconds delay the service will process again any stored emails

+## Important - Multiple emails with exact same content
+Emails are stored once, based on their hash of from, to, subject, body and smtp server.
+If multiple emails with the exact same cotent arrive before the first one is sent they will just update the existing one.

 ## Usages
 1. send email to multiple smtp server (For example a local one that stores to file/db/ and a remote one for actual sending)
 2. overrile to/from settings per smtp sender and re-route emails from/to different addresses